symbrosia-co/Symbrosia-Controller/MBMon/README.md

 + **addr** The ModbusTCP register address, addressing starting at zero is used.
 It is important to specify a type to read the cirrect address in the device, coil registers are used for coil or boolean values, else holding registers are read.
 + **type** The type of data expected, the following values are permissable
 + **unit** The units (if any), this is used for data display during logging, this field is not required and is not used for coil or boolean types
-+ **precision** The number of decimal points to be displayed during logging, this field is not required or used for non-floating point values
++ **dispPrec** The number of decimal points to be displayed during logging, this field is not required or used for non-floating point values
++ **logPrec** The number of decimal points to be recorded in the log file, this field is not required or used for non-floating point values
 + **log** If **true** the value is logged to the CSV file, if **false** the value is displayed only.
 <p align="center"><img src="/res/SymbrosiaLogo.png"></p>